Vittv/study/README.md

 ### 4. [Front End Development Libraries](https://www.freecodecamp.org/learn/front-end-development-libraries/)
 - **Language:** English (EN)
 - **Description:** I plan to start upon completion of JavaScript Algorithms and Data Structures course.
-Although I've heard this course isn't necessarily the best due to being a bit outdated, I think some of its legacy knowledge would help me.
+Although I've heard this course isn't necessarily the best due to being a bit outdated, I think some of its older knowledge would help me.

 ## Future Plans